steinmair/neongrid9/README.md

 ```
 ╔══════════════════════════════════════════════════════════════════╗
 ║  NEONGRID-9 :: LPIC-1 COMBAT TRAINING SYSTEM                     ║
 ║  Version 2.0  |  22 Kapitel — 500 Missionen                      ║
 ║                                                                  ║
 ║  "The system does not care who you are.                          ║
 ║   Only what you know."                                           ║
+║                                             Powered By Chaoswerk ║
 ╚══════════════════════════════════════════════════════════════════╝
 ```